FDA Banned Impossible Burger Ingredients

 What I have had the chance to do is dig into the ingredients and nutrition in the Impossible Burger.
 They are shocking to say the least, with many things you’ve never heard of.

-We’ll compare health factors and nutrition in the Impossible Burger to a beef burger.
+We’ll compare health factors and nutrition in the Impossible Burger to a beef one.

-I’ll also outline why the Impossible Burger may not be as environmentally friendly as they claim.
+I’ll also outline why the Impossible Burger may not be as earth friendly as they claim.

 Is The Impossible Burger Healthy?

-The calorie content is similar at 240 calories in Impossible vs. 230 in a beef burger.
+The calorie content is similar at 240 calories in Impossible vs. 230 in a beef patty.
 Impossible Burger has 14 g of fat while beef has 15 g.

 Protein is similar at 19 g and 22 g respectively.
-Impossible Burger has 9 g of carbs and 3 g of fiber while the beef burger has none.
+Impossible Burger has 9 g of carbs and 3 g of fiber while the red meat patty has none.

-Much like Beyond, the Impossible Burger is high in salt, giving you 16% of your daily intake, while beef has 2%.
+Much like Beyond Burgers, the Impossible Burger is high in salt, giving you 16% of your daily intake, while beef has 2%.

 The impossible burger fortifies it’s ingredients with added vitamins and minerals.
 This is great, especially compared to Beyond Meat, who does not.

-You can cover many of your nutritional needs with the impossible burger.
+You can cover many of your diets nutritional needs with the impossible burger.

 The Impossible burger has 33% of your recommended daily intake of iron compared to 11% for beef.

 The iron source they use is soy leghemoglobin, which also gives the burger it’s red tinge.
-While it’s genetically engineered, it is a heme based iron source, meaning it is as bioavailable as meat based iron sources.
+While it’s genetically engineered, it is a heme based iron source, meaning it is as bioavailable as animal product based iron sources.

-The Impossible Burger has added B vitamins including B12, which you cannot get on a vegan diet.
-A beef burger has around 38% of your daily needs for B12 while an Impossible Burger has 130%.
+The Impossible Burger has added B vitamins including B12, which you cannot get on vegan diets.
+A red meat patty has around 38% of your daily needs for B12 while an Impossible Burger has 130%.

 In terms of price, the impossible burger is around $12 per pound in the USA while beef is a bit over $3 per pound.
 The burger is not for sale at Canada retailers yet so there’s no way to tell the price.